Pursue a strong education, a bright future with Soil and Waste Resources at UW-Stevens Point

 Regardless of which major you choose, you will access state-of-the-art laboratories, computers and greenhouses to supplement classroom lectures and discussion.
 Field trips, internships and a summer field experience provide additional real-world experience.

-Our faculty have Ph.D.’s in soil science, waste management and engineering, and specialize in solid waste management, soil physics, hazardous waste management, microbiology, soil genesis and morphology, wastewater treatment, nutrient management, and land-use planning.
+Our faculty have Ph.D.’s in soil science, waste management and engineering, and specialize in solid waste management, soil physics, hazardous waste management, microbiology, soil genesis and morphology, wastewater treatment and nutrient management.

 Our graduates enjoy placement rates from 90 percent to 100 percent each year and work at private companies and municipal, county, state and federal agencies.